Skip to main content

 More Power Per Panel

 470W from the same footprint as a 440W Jinko.
-If you have limited roof space, Aiko gives you 30W extra per panel — that's 300W more over a 10-panel system.
+If you have limited roof space, Aiko gives you 30W extra per panel, which is 300W more over a 10-panel system.

 Lower Degradation